Fideuram Intesa Sanpaolo Private Banking S.P.A. Invests $1.56 Million in Select Water Solutions, Inc. $WTTR

-Fideuram Intesa Sanpaolo Private Banking S.P.A. purchased a new position in shares of Select Water Solutions, Inc. (NYSE:WTTR - Free Report) during the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor purchased 147,983 shares of the company's stock, valued at approximately $1,557,000.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. bought a new position in Select Water Solutions, Inc. (NYSE:WTTR - Free Report) in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor bought 147,983 shares of the company's stock, valued at approximately $1,557,000.
 Fideuram Intesa Sanpaolo Private Banking S.P.A. owned approximately 0.12% of Select Water Solutions at the end of the most recent quarter.

-A number of other large investors have also made changes to their positions in the business.
-ProShare Advisors LLC increased its position in shares of Select Water Solutions by 8.4% during the fourth quarter.
-ProShare Advisors LLC now owns 17,299 shares of the company's stock worth $182,000 after purchasing an additional 1,336 shares in the last quarter.
-HighTower Advisors LLC increased its position in shares of Select Water Solutions by 39.0% in the 4th quarter.
-HighTower Advisors LLC now owns 15,248 shares of the company's stock valued at $160,000 after acquiring an additional 4,279 shares during the period.
-Gabelli Funds LLC increased its position in shares of Select Water Solutions by 2.1% in the 4th quarter.
-Gabelli Funds LLC now owns 331,959 shares of the company's stock valued at $3,492,000 after acquiring an additional 6,750 shares during the period.
-ELCO Management Co.
-LLC increased its position in shares of Select Water Solutions by 42.2% in the 4th quarter.
-ELCO Management Co.
-LLC now owns 32,211 shares of the company's stock valued at $339,000 after acquiring an additional 9,564 shares during the period.
-Finally, Premier Fund Managers Ltd acquired a new position in shares of Select Water Solutions in the 4th quarter valued at $335,000.
+Other hedge funds have also modified their holdings of the company.
+Cinctive Capital Management LP raised its holdings in shares of Select Water Solutions by 55.7% in the 3rd quarter.
+Cinctive Capital Management LP now owns 623,285 shares of the company's stock worth $6,663,000 after buying an additional 222,849 shares in the last quarter.
+Penn Capital Management Company LLC raised its holdings in shares of Select Water Solutions by 12.2% in the 3rd quarter.
+Penn Capital Management Company LLC now owns 1,179,161 shares of the company's stock worth $12,618,000 after buying an additional 128,257 shares in the last quarter.
+Gabelli Funds LLC raised its holdings in shares of Select Water Solutions by 91.9% in the 3rd quarter.
+Gabelli Funds LLC now owns 325,209 shares of the company's stock worth $3,476,000 after buying an additional 155,703 shares in the last quarter.
+Prescott Group Capital Management L.L.C. acquired a new position in shares of Select Water Solutions in the 3rd quarter worth approximately $1,604,000.
+Finally, Wedge Capital Management L L P NC raised its holdings in shares of Select Water Solutions by 176.9% in the 4th quarter.
+Wedge Capital Management L L P NC now owns 299,129 shares of the company's stock worth $3,147,000 after buying an additional 191,086 shares in the last quarter.
 81.73% of the stock is owned by institutional investors and hedge funds.

 Analysts Set New Price Targets

-Several equities analysts recently issued reports on WTTR shares.
-Wall Street Zen raised Select Water Solutions from a "hold" rating to a "buy" rating in a research report on Saturday, May 16th.
-Raymond James Financial reissued a "strong-buy" rating and issued a $24.00 target price on shares of Select Water Solutions in a research report on Thursday, May 7th.
-Piper Sandler upped their target price on Select Water Solutions from $16.00 to $21.00 and gave the company an "overweight" rating in a research report on Monday.
-Northland Securities set a $21.00 target price on Select Water Solutions in a research report on Thursday, May 7th.
-Finally, Citigroup upped their target price on Select Water Solutions from $18.00 to $24.00 and gave the company a "buy" rating in a research report on Tuesday, May 12th.
-One analyst has rated the stock with a Strong Buy rating, three have given a Buy rating and one has given a Hold rating to the company.
-According to data from MarketBeat, the stock currently has a consensus rating of "Buy" and a consensus price target of $22.50.
+A number of brokerages have recently issued reports on WTTR.
+Wall Street Zen raised Select Water Solutions from a "hold" rating to a "buy" rating in a report on Saturday, May 16th.
+Citigroup increased their target price on Select Water Solutions from $18.00 to $24.00 and gave the stock a "buy" rating in a report on Tuesday, May 12th.
+Weiss Ratings reissued a "hold (c)" rating on shares of Select Water Solutions in a report on Wednesday, April 8th.
+Raymond James Financial reaffirmed a "strong-buy" rating and set a $24.00 price target on shares of Select Water Solutions in a report on Thursday, May 7th.
+Finally, Northland Securities set a $21.00 price target on Select Water Solutions in a report on Thursday, May 7th.
+One research analyst has rated the stock with a Strong Buy rating, three have issued a Buy rating and one has issued a Hold rating to the company.
+According to data from MarketBeat, the stock has an average rating of "Buy" and a consensus target price of $22.50.

 (Free Report